NE Business Facts

 LLC: Nebraska corporations are required to file a Periodic Report with the Nebraska Secretary of State on or before April 1 every odd year, in addition to general taxation.
 The filing fee is $13.
 Information on your business’ taxes can be found here.

-Corporation: Business in Nebraska should file a report on or before March 1 every even year with the Secretary of State of Nebraska.
+Corporation: Businesses in Nebraska should file a report on or before March 1 every even year with the Secretary of State of Nebraska.
 The filing fee is $29.

 Business Services Division (for Corporation and LLC filings)